dotnet/docs/docs/core/tools/dotnet-restore.md

 `-s`, `--source` [SOURCE]

 Specifies a source to use during the restore operation.
 This overrides all of the sources specified in the NuGet.config file(s).
+Multiple sources are provided by specifying this option multiple times.

 `--packages` [DIR]